Ramez08/Todo-App/README.md

 This is a simple web application for managing your to-do list.
 It allows you to add tasks, edit existing tasks, and delete tasks.

+## Project Purpose

+This project serves as a demonstration of my coding knowledge and skills.
+It showcases my ability to create a functional web application using HTML, CSS, and JavaScript.

+The code for this project was based on the tutorial by [Tyler Potts](https://www.youtube.com/watch?v=MkESyVB4oUw&list=WL&index=2&ab_channel=TylerPotts).

 ## Technologies Used

 - HTML